 Replacing bins and sacks for free was currently costing you, our Council Tax payers, around £38,000 a year.
 Because of further cuts in central government funding, from 1 April 2017 we will be charging for this service.

-Following a public consultation last year, charges will apply for replacement grey wheeled bins where the bin has gone missing or been damaged.
+Following a public consultation in 2016, charges will apply for replacement grey wheeled bins where the bin has gone missing or been damaged.
 There will also be a nominal charge to replace green-lid bins.
 But all replacement recycling containers including blue-lid bins, inserts, blue bags, kerbside and kitchen caddies remain free of charge.

 Why have you introduced a charge for replacement waste containers?

 Although the District Council is statutorily obliged to provide waste services it is not required to provide containers free of charge.
 Due to significant budget cuts the council needs to save £700,000 over the next 4 years.
 Currently the provision of replacement waste and recycling bins is costing the council (and therefore the tax payer) approximately £38,000 a year.
 The council can no longer afford to provide all of the replacement containers (including sacks) free of charge.
 We have only levied a nominal charge for green-lid bins and all recycling containers remain free of charge.